Chriserke/MyCode/Android-App-HC05-Arduino-master/Android-App-HC05-Arduino-master/README.md

 # Android App HC05 Arduino

-### - Introduction

-Arduino is a computer hardware and software company, project, and user community that designs and manufactures microcontroller kits for building digital devices and interactive objects that can sense and control objects in the physical world.
-[1]

 ![Arduino](https://upload.wikimedia.org/wikipedia/commons/thumb/3/38/Arduino_Uno_-_R3.jpg/220px-Arduino_Uno_-_R3.jpg)

 HC‐05 module is an easy to use Bluetooth SPP (Serial Port Protocol) module,designed for transparent wireless serial connection setup.The HC-05 Bluetooth Module can be used in a Master or Slave configuration, making it a great solution for wireless communication.
 [2]